wesovilabs/mollydb/README.md

 ## Purpose

-    So far, the purpose of mollydb is mainly being used for testing purposes.
+    So far, the purpose of mollydb is mainly being used for experimental purposes.

 ## Understanding mollyDB